Afek-Sakaju/digital-clock-react/README.md

 # Digital-Clock-React

-### This NPM package provides a digital clock component for ReactJS applications.
-The component is built using ReactJS, JavaScript, SASS and ESLINT to provide a user-friendly and visually appealing clock feature that can be easily integrated into any application. <br />
+### This NPM package presents a digital clock component tailored for ReactJS applications.
+It utilizes ReactJS, JavaScript, SASS, and ESLint to create an intuitive and visually appealing clock feature.
+With easy integration capabilities, it seamlessly becomes a part of any application, enhancing its functionality. <br />

 <img src="./readme-resources/clock.png" width=150px height=150px align="right">